evhub/coconut/DOCS.md

 _Note: The tested against implementations are [CPython](https://www.python.org/) `2.6, 2.7, 3.2, 3.3, 3.4, 3.5` and [PyPy](http://pypy.org/) `2.7, 3.2`._

 If the version of Python that the compiled code will be running on is known ahead of time, one of `2` (for the `2.x` branch) or `3` (for the `3.x` branch) should be specified as the `--target`.
-The given target will only affect the compiled code and whether or not Python-3-specific syntax is allowed.
+The given target will only affect the compiled code and whether or not certain Python-3-specific syntax is allowed, detailed below.
 Where Python 3 and Python 2 syntax standards differ, Coconut syntax will always follow Python 3 accross all targets.

 As part of Coconut's cross-compatibility efforts, Coconut adds in new Python 3 built-ins and overwrites Python 2 built-ins to use the Python 3 versions where possible.
 If access to the Python 2 versions is desired, the old builtins can be retrieved by prefixing them with `py2_`.
 The old built-ins available are:
 - `py2_filter`